JunyueCaoLab/EasySci/README.md

 ## Credits

-The EasySci-RNA computational pipeline was developed by Andras Sziraki,M.D. at the Cao Lab, The Rockefeller University.
+The EasySci-RNA computational pipeline was developed by Andras Sziraki, M.D. at the Cao Lab, The Rockefeller University.